dmsergeev/dmsergeev.github.io/_posts/2018-08-05-docker-entrypoint.md

 Turns out our application is, actually, a child of the shell process, and **the shell does not proxy termination signals down to its children**.

-The `ENTRYPOINT` instruction in all of our Dockerfiles was in the shell form[1], as opposed to exec form that does not spawn a shell process.
-It looked like this:
+The `ENTRYPOINT` instruction in all of our Dockerfiles was in the shell form[1], in contrast with the exec form that does not spawn a shell process.
+The file looked like this:
 `ENTRYPOINT ["sh", "-c", "java -jar /app.jar "]`.
 Changing it to `ENTRYPOINT ["java", "-jar /app.jar"]` fixed the issue and I started to see shutdown logs in Kibana.

 I am yet to find a real-life use case for the shell form...
 Apart from a need to pass in environment variables?
 Not sure why it would be needed, though, when you could look them up in the code in most runtimes.